-The chore training you’re putting into your child is important.
-Kids need a lot of: “do this, now do that, – don’t do this, – now this, – great job.”
-But at some point, you want to know how to create a chore system that works without reminding or nagging.
+“Many hands lighten the load!”
+This saying could not be more true!
+When you’re first training your child to do chores, he’ll need a lot of: “do this, – now do that, – don’t do this, – now this, – great job,” but at some point, you want to know how to create a chore system that works without reminding or nagging.

 You want to hand all that training over to him and expect your child to do what needs to be done, correctly without being told.
 So while getting your child to do chores is the first step, teaching a child responsibility and ownership of his own chores must be done as well.
 Lest you find yourself nagging and reminding your child about his chores all the live long day!

 this blog occasionally uses affiliate links and I will be compensated if you purchase after clicking on my links, at no extra cost to you. read full disclosure here

 Keeping Track of Chores Gets More Difficult Over Time

 When I had only one child, it was pretty easy for me to keep track of… well, everything.
 Myself, my husband, the baby, the dog.
 However, as we added a 2nd, then a 3rd, I noticed that it became increasingly difficult to keep track of everyone’s needs.